brown-ccv/ccv-website-content/about/facilities.md

 - a GPFS parallel filesystem which provides a total of 3 - PB of usable storage space
 - 100 Gb/s EDR Infiniband connectivity

-For more technical details, please see this [link](https://docs.ccv.brown.edu/oscar/system-overview).
+For more technical details, please see [Oscar's system overview](https://docs.ccv.brown.edu/oscar/system-overview).

 CCV also supports the Carney condo for The Robert J. & Nancy D. Carney Institute for Brain Science.
 The condo has